Census Dots

 Multiracial

-Of the 527 places in New Mexico, San Antonio is the 421st most populous.
+San Antonio is ranked the 422nd most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+San Antonio was ranked the 421st most populous place in the 2020 Census.

 San Antonio's White Population